mehulagg/gitlab/doc/user/project/integrations/prometheus_library/nginx_ingress.md

 - NGINX Ingress should be annotated for Prometheus monitoring.
 - Prometheus should be configured to monitor annotated pods.

-### About managed NGINX Ingress deployments

-NGINX Ingress is deployed into the `gitlab-managed-apps` namespace, using the [official Helm chart](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
-NGINX Ingress is [externally reachable via the Load Balancer's Endpoint](../../../clusters/applications.md#ingress).

-NGINX is configured for Prometheus monitoring, by setting:

-- `enable-vts-status: "true"`, to export Prometheus metrics.
-- `prometheus.io/scrape: "true"`, to enable automatic discovery.
-- `prometheus.io/port: "10254"`, to specify the metrics port.

-When used in conjunction with the GitLab deployed Prometheus service, response metrics are automatically collected.

 ### Manually setting up NGINX Ingress for Prometheus monitoring

 Version 0.9.0 and above of [NGINX Ingress](https://github.com/kubernetes/ingress-nginx) have built-in support for exporting Prometheus metrics.
 To enable, a ConfigMap setting must be passed: `enable-vts-status: "true"`.
 Once enabled, a Prometheus metrics endpoint starts running on port 10254.